kirillunlimited/kirillunlimited.com/src/pages/about.md

 I am not afraid of challenges, as this is the main thing that helps me to grow as a developer.
 I always keep learning new technologies, tools and development approaches to come up with better solutions in my work.

-I am a team player, so I like to collaborate with talented and passionated developers and share my experience with others.
+Although, I am comfortable working on my own, I also gain a lot of satisfaction from being a team player, as I like to collaborate with talented and passionated developers and share my experience with others.

 Also, I am open for hire.
 You can find more information about my skills and experience on <a href="https://www.linkedin.com/in/kirillunlimited" target="_blank" rel="noopener noreferrer">LinkedIn</a>.
 Feel free to reach out to me with any [contact method](/contact/) you prefer.